Foam Rolling for Rounded Shoulders and Forward Head Posture | 321 STRONG Answers

 Five to ten minutes daily covers the key areas effectively.
 Spend 60-90 seconds on each thoracic spine segment, 60 seconds per side on the pectorals, and 30-60 seconds at the base of the skull.
 Quality of pressure matters more than total time: slow, deliberate rolling beats fast passes every time.

-### Is it safe to foam roll the neck for head posture?
+### Is it safe to foam roll the neck for this condition?

 Do not roll directly on the cervical spine.
 The neck contains vertebral arteries, delicate facet joints, and nerve roots that can be stressed under rolling pressure.
 Apply gentle static pressure only at the base of the skull, and keep all rolling motion on the thoracic spine.
 See [Can You Foam Roll Your Neck Directly?](/blog/can-you-foam-roll-your-neck-directly) for the full breakdown.